ivostoykov/LMStudioInTerminal/README.md

 ```
 ![Screencast](https://github.com/ivostoykov/LMStudioInTerminal/assets/889184/b7710e7e-575d-461b-9a43-2df50d3578bf)

+## Note
+Note that this involves bash (or your chosen shell), which has certain restrictions, such as the use of brackets, quotes, etc. Typically, it's not required to quote text following `ai`, but should you face any issues, consider enclosing the text in quotes not present within the text itself, or escape characters with a backslash (`\`).

 ## Other
 This software is provided as-is.
 Please ensure it is not harmful to your system.
 Check it carefully before use.
 Always use third-party software with caution.